 Outcome: By using AutoML, Mercedes-Benz significantly improved the accuracy of its predictive maintenance models.
 This led to more efficient maintenance schedules, reduced downtime, and enhanced vehicle performance.

-AutoML vs Standard Approcah
+AutoML vs Standard Approach

 AutoML (Automated Machine Learning) represents a significant shift from the standard approach to machine learning by automating many of the complex and time-consuming tasks involved in model development.
 While the standard approach requires extensive manual intervention for data preprocessing, feature engineering, algorithm selection, and hyperparameter tuning, AutoML streamlines these processes, making machine learning more accessible to non-experts.
 AutoML systems can autonomously manage scale features, missing values, determine the best algorithms, encode categorical variables and hyperparameters using techniques such as grid search and Bayesian optimization.
-This not only accelerates the model development process but also often results in models that are as good as or better than those created manually.
-By reducing the need for deep expertise and manual effort, AutoML allows data scientists to focus on higher-level tasks and innovation, ultimately democratizing the use of the machine learning industry.

 Conclusion